These are the simplest ways to generate revenue from your Mobile App community.

-All revenue you make from paid app downloads, subscriptions or in-app purchases is subject to a 30% fee from Apple's App Store and Google's Play Store.
-Google's fee drops to 15% for subscribers you retain for longer than 12 months.
+All revenue you make from paid app downloads, subscriptions or in-app purchases is subject to a 30% fee from Apple's App Store and Google's Play Store unless you apply for their small business programs, bringing the fee down to 15%.

 Clear attempts to bypass these fees, like having a subscription on a website, will stop Apple from approving your app.
 Talk to us if you're unsure about any monetisation option.

 Disciple doesn't take any commission from your revenue, and all app payments will go through your own Developer Accounts.

 If you are hosting a subscription through the web version, Stripe will deduct a 3% service fee.

 You can use the following payment models for your app:

 - Free – members get free access to the app and all content

 - Freemium – free to join the community and subscriptions used to access some of the content and features

 - Premium – charging a subscription for access to the whole of the community